squid-cache/squid-cache.github.io/docs/Features/MemPools.md

 some issues open, such as initialization order.

-Also, with the current advancements in malloc implementations one may want to link Squid against an alternaive malloc implementation:
+Also, with the current advancements in malloc implementations one may want to link Squid against an alternative malloc implementation:

 - [Google tcmalloc](https://github.com/google/tcmalloc)
 - [Wolfram Gloger's ptmalloc3](http://www.malloc.de/en/)